Tulsidas: Childhood

-Legend goes that Tulsidas was born after staying in the womb for twelve months, he had all thirty two teeth in his mouth at birth, his health and looks were like that of a five-year-old boy, and he did not cry at the time of his birth but uttered Rama instead.
+Legend goes that Tulsidas was born after staying in the womb for twelve months, he had all thirty-two teeth in his mouth at birth, his health and looks were like that of a five-year-old boy, and he did not cry at the time of his birth but uttered Ram instead.
 He was therefore named Rambola (literally, he who uttered Rama), as Tulsidas himself states in Vinaya Patrika.
-As per the Mula Gosain Charita, he was born under the Abhuktamūla constellation, which according to Jyotisha (Hindu astrology) causes immediate danger to the life of the father.
-Due to the inauspicious events at the time of his birth, he was abandoned by his parents on the fourth night, sent away with Chuniya (some sources call her Muniya), a female servant of Hulsi.
-In his works Kavitavali and Vinayapatrika, Tulsidas attests to his parents abandoning him after birth due to an inauspicious astrological configuration.
+As per the Mula Gosain Charita, he was born under the Abhuktamūla constellation, which according to Hindu astrology causes immediate danger to the life of the father.
+Due to the inauspicious astrological configurations at the time of his birth, on the fourth night he was sent away by his parents with Chuniya (some sources call her Muniya), a female house-help of Hulsi.
+In his works Kavitavali and Vinayapatrika, Tulsidas attests to his family abandoning him after birth.

-Chuniya took the child to her village of Haripur and looked after him for five and a half years after which she died.
-Rambola was left to fend for himself as an impoverished orphan, and wandered from door to door begging for alms.
-It is believed that the goddess Parvati assumed the form of a Brahmin woman and fed Rambola every day.
+Chuniya took the child to her village of Haripur and looked after him for five and a half years, after which she died.
+Rambola was left to fend for himself as an impoverished orphan, and wandered from door to door for menial jobs and alms.
+It is believed that the goddess Parvati assumed the form of a Brahmin woman and looked out for Rambola every day. or alternately, the disciple of Anantacharya.

-Initiation from guru and learning

-At the age of six, Rambola was adopted by Narharidas, a Vaishnava ascetic of Ramananda's monastic order who is believed to be the fourth disciple of Ramananda, or alternately, the disciple of Anantacharya.
 Rambola was given the Virakta Diksha (Vairagi initiation) with the new name of Tulsidas.
 Tulsidas narrates the dialogue that took place during the first meeting with his guru in a passage in the Vinayapatrika.
-When he was seven years old, his Upanayana ("sacred thread ceremony") was performed by Narharidas on the fifth day of the bright half of the month of Magha (January–February) at Ayodhya, a pilgrimage-site related to Rama.
+When he was seven years old, his Upanayana ("sacred thread ceremony") was performed by Narharidas on the fifth day of the bright half of the month of Magha (January–February) at Ayodhya,Birthplace of Sri Rama.
 Tulsidas started his learning at Ayodhya.
 After some time, Narharidas took him to a particular Varaha Kshetra Soron (a holy place with temple dedicated to Varaha – the boar avatar of Vishnu), where he first narrated the Ramayana to Tulsidas.
 Tulsidas mentions this in the Ramcharitmanas.

 Most authors identify the Varaha Kshetra referred to by Tulsidas with the Sookarkshetra is the Soron Varaha Kshetra in modern-day Kasganj, Tulsidas further mentions in the Ramcharitmanas that his guru repeatedly narrated the Ramayana to him, which led him to understand it somewhat.

-Tulsidas later came to the sacred city of Varanasi and studied Sanskrit grammar, four Vedas, six Vedangas, Jyotisha and the six schools of Hindu philosophy over a period of 15–16 years from guru Shesha Sanatana who was based at the Pancaganga Ghat in Varanasi.
+Tulsidas later came to the sacred city of Varanasi and studied Sanskrit grammar, four Vedas, six Vedangas, Jyotisha and the six schools of Hindu philosophy over a period of 15–16 years from the guru Shesha Sanatana who was based at the Pancaganga Ghat in Varanasi.
 Shesha Sanatana was a friend of Narharidas and a renowned scholar on literature and philosophy.